 Virologic Testing at Birth (Optional)

-Virologic testing at birth can be considered for newborns at high risk of HIV infection, such as infants born to HIV-infected mothers who did not receive prenatal care or prenatal antiretroviral therapy (ART), were diagnosed with acute HIV infection during pregnancy, or who had HIV viral loads ≥1,000 copies/mL close to the time of delivery.
-As many as 30% to 40% of HIV-infected infants can be identified by 48 hours of age.7 Blood samples from the umbilical cord should not be used for diagnostic evaluations because of the potential for contamination with maternal blood.
-Working definitions have been proposed to differentiate acquisition of HIV infection during the intrauterine period from the intrapartum period.
-Infants who have a positive virologic test at or before age 48 hours are considered to have early (that is, intrauterine) infection, whereas infants who have a negative virologic test during the first week of life and subsequent positive tests are considered to have late (that is, intrapartum) infection.44 Some researchers have proposed that infants with early infection may have more rapid disease progression than those with late infection and, therefore, should receive more aggressive therapy.44,45 However, data from prospective cohort studies have demonstrated that although early differences in HIV RNA levels were present between infants with a positive HIV culture within 48 hours of birth and those with a first positive culture after 7 days of age, these differences were no longer statistically significant after 2 months of age.46 HIV RNA levels after the first month of life were more predictive of rapid disease progression than the time at which HIV culture tests were positive.46
+Virologic testing at birth should be considered for newborns at high risk of perinatal HIV transmission, such as infants born to HIV-infected mothers who did not receive prenatal care or prenatal ARVs, were diagnosed with acute HIV infection during pregnancy, or who had HIV viral loads >1,000 copies/mL close to the time of delivery.49-53 In one study, 66.4% of infected infants whose mothers had not received prenatal ARVs were identified at birth.17 Prompt diagnosis is critical to allow for discontinuing ARV prophylaxis and instituting early ARV therapy (see When to Initiate Therapy).
+Blood samples from the umbilical cord should not be used for diagnostic evaluations because of the potential for contamination with maternal blood.
+Working definitions have been proposed to differentiate acquisition of HIV infection in utero from the intrapartum period.
+Infants who have a positive virologic test at or before age 48 hours are considered to have early (i.e., intrauterine) infection, whereas infants who have a negative virologic test during the first week of life and subsequent positive tests are considered to have late (i.e., intrapartum) infection.15,49,50

 Virologic Testing at Age 1 to 2 Months

-Antibody Testing at Age 6 Months or Older
+Antibody Testing at Age 6 Months and Older

-Two or more negative HIV antibody tests performed in non-breastfed infants at ≥6 months of age can also be used to definitively exclude HIV infection in HIV-exposed children with no clinical or virologic laboratory evidence of HIV infection.
+Two or more negative HIV antibody tests performed in non-breastfed infants at age ≥6 months can also be used to definitively exclude HIV infection in HIV-exposed children with no clinical or virologic laboratory documented evidence of HIV infection.57

 Antibody Testing at Age 12 to 18 Months to Document Seroreversion